saplingjs/sapling-website/docs/config.md

 All the settings for how Sapling should behave are in the `config.json` file in the root of your project.
 While some behaviour also changes automatically (for example, creating a `routes.json` file automatically turns off automatic routing), everything can be ultimately controlled by changing `config.json`.

-The `config.json` file consists of a JSON object, where keys are the settings you wish to change, and the values are the setting values you wish to change them to.
+The `config.json` file consists of a JSON object, where keys are the settings you wish to change, and the values are the setting values you wish to change them to;

+    {
+        "name": "my-awesome-app",
+        "port": 3000,
+        "db": {
+            "driver": "MongoDB"
+        }
+    }

 Every project needs a `config.json`, or it will not run.
 Only the `name` key must be defined, all other settings are optional, and will use the default value listed below if undefined.

 ?> Whenever you make changes to the config file, you must restart the Sapling instance for the changes to take effect.

+## Using the CLI

+If you have the [CLI](/cli) installed (which is highly recommended), you can use it to edit your configuration without having to edit the `config.json` file yourself - use the `set` command to do this;

+    sapling set port 8000

+The above command would set the `port` setting in your `config.json` to `8000`.

+For nested settings (such as the `driver` setting inside `db`), you can use dot notation;

+    sapling set db.driver MongoDB

 ## Production config

 When running in [production mode](/production), Sapling will behave differently than the default configuration.

-Therefore, it's common that you would want a different configuration for a production environment than your development environment.
+Therefore, it's likely that you would want a different configuration for a production environment than your development environment.
 You can create a duplicate of your `config.json`, and call it `config.production.json`.
 When in production mode, this file will be used in place of `config.json`.

 If you'd like additional configurations for other environments (i.e. staging), create a separate configuration file with a suffix that matches the `NODE_ENV`.
 For instance, if your `NODE_ENV` is set to `"staging"`, Sapling will load `config.staging.json`, if it exists.